18 January 2010

 Real Estate in Ghana

-Then again, since it is clear they don’t have any plans of going anywhere just yet, we are forced to endure the consequences of them driving property prices through the roof.
-Now that oil has surfaced in Ghana, previously affordable lands and rent have literally been multiplied out of the average Ghanaian’s reach.
 Even before oil we were experiencing a constant growth in property rates higher than our Western counterpart.
 It has gotten to the point that buying in Accra is virtually out of the question, with empty plots going for an average of $75,000 in most decent areas.
 Rents are also peaking every day, both residential and commercial, nothing sits, it’s a sellers market.

 Another suggestion is that you buy land that can be both residential and commercial.
 Instead of just building a home for yourself, build a home with guest rooms or build structure that houses 4 self contained apartments and stay in one.
 Or you could build a small office complex, with say 4 stores on the ground level, 8 office suits on the first 2 floors and a loft on the top.
 The money you will earn in rent will sustain you the way nothing else can, allowing you to comfortably get your feet wet, without being hung out to dry before you can get firmly planted in the land.